XiaoChen1992/CPSCI-307/README.md

 ### Textbook

 We will use [Dive into Deep Learning](https://d2l.ai/) as our textbook.
 Additionally, some classic machine/deep learning papers will be included in the reading list.
+I will assign reading list after each class.

 The following two books are also worth reading if you want to explore more about the math behind machine/deep learning, but they are not required for this class: